bdonon/DeepStatisticalSolvers/README.md

 # Deep Statistical Solver

-This repository is the official implementation of Deep Statistical Solvers (currently under review at NeurIPS 2020)
+This repository is the official implementation of Deep Statistical Solvers (accepted at NeurIPS 2020, pdf available soon).

 The core idea is to address optimization problems with deep learning tools.